Retail & Ecommerce

 The key to luxury has always been an understanding of what drives customers.
 What fuels their aspirations?
 Are they buying for current prestige or as a long-term investment in class?
 Are they looking for something timeless or avant-garde?

-Just as luxury brands take a personal, consultative approach towards sales, it helps to work with marketing partners who ask the right questions about the brand and its own aspirations and communications.
+Just as marketing for luxury brands takes a personal, consultative approach toward sales, it helps to work with partners who ask the right questions about the brand and its own aspirations and communications.
 Creating personalized messaging for end-users starts with understanding the brand and then filtering that understanding through technology.

 This technology opens up new possibilities on many levels – it allows, among others, to optimize a brand’s marketing budget and target customers better.
-Behavioral targeting analyzes historical data about users in order to present the advertisement to most likely buyers.
-Contextual targeting ignores the past – it examines the search context in real time (reads signals like website’s URL, text and images) and adjusts ad content accordingly.
+Behavioral targeting analyzes historical data about users in order to present the advertisement to the most likely buyers.
+Contextual targeting ignores the past – it examines the search context in real-time (reads signals like the website’s URL, text, and images) and adjusts ad content accordingly.
 Especially for luxury brands, it is important that the advertisement reaches only the right audience and that the brand does not lose its exclusive character due to an overly intrusive online presence.

 Amazing creatives